-CPD-accredited In-House Technical Seminar
+CPD-accredited In-House Technical Workshop

-This seminar will provide engineers with a unique opportunity to overview the behaviour of the copper-based alloys, stainless steels and nickel alloys, which provide a range of corrosion resistance, mechanical strengths and biofouling properties in the marine environment.
+This workshop will provide engineers with a unique opportunity to overview the behaviour of the copper-based alloys, stainless steels and nickel alloys, which provide a range of corrosion resistance, mechanical strengths and biofouling properties in the marine environment.
 An understanding will be gained of the requirements to achieve long term performance.

 Copper Development Association and Nickel Institute jointly sponsor the event, which is accredited for two hours of CPD by the Institute of Materials, Minerals and Mining.